 Wash and trim off the stems on the green beans and cut in half in desired.
 You can keep them long as well.
 Whatever tickles your fancy.
 My husband prefers them short, while I prefer them long.
 Huh.
 Isn’t that funny.
 I’m 5ft and he’s 6’2″.
 Go figure.

 Let the green beans swirl around in the hot tub for about five minutes, aka blanch them in salted water.
+This tenderizes the green beans so they will be cooked through during the short 15-20 minute cooking time.

 Then be really cruel and shock them in a ice water bath and set aside.
 Don’t worry, they love it.